ICTU/github-policy/README.md

 How ICTU uses GitHub.

-ICTU projects and employees using GitHub should comply with the following guidelines:
+ICTU projects, departments, and employees using GitHub should comply with the following guidelines:

 - Users have GitHub 2FA authentication turned on.
 - New users and users leaving are reported to [Frank Niessink](@fniessink).